nkanu17/redis-semantic-router/README.md

 This project implements two approaches for classifying BBC news articles into 5 categories (**business**, **entertainment**, **politics**, **sport**, **tech**):

-> **Note:** Classification categories are defined in the `NewsCategory` enum in `shared/data_types.py`.
-To add new categories, update this enum rather than configuration files.

 1. **Baseline LLM**: Uses LiteLLM with Claude for direct text classification
 2. **Redis Semantic Router**: Uses vector embeddings and Redis for fast similarity-based classification